FREQUENTLY ASKED QUESTIONS

 How often should I take classes?

-It depends on what you want to achieve—but here’s how to make Pilates work for you:
+It depends on what you want to achieve—but here’s how to make the Maine Pilates Method work for you:

 Think of it this way: